cecilegaudron/outscape-game/README.md

 - I used this [ticket](https://stackoverflow.com/questions/24822509/success-message-in-deleteview-not-shown) of StackOverFlow to display a user message on a DeleteView.

-- I used this [article](# https://www.section.io/engineering-education/customizing-django-admin/) to change the Admin panel header text.
+- I used this [article](https://www.section.io/engineering-education/customizing-django-admin/) to change the Admin panel header text.

+- I used this [tutorial](https://www.section.io/engineering-education/customizing-django-admin/) to create the accordion FAQ.

 ### Media
 1. **Logo**